ptycho/ptypy/doc/rst/concept.rst

 Create probing illumination
 ---------------------------

-Next we need to create a probing illumination.
+Next, we need to create a probing illumination.
-We start of we a suited container that we call *probe*
+We start with a suited container that we call *probe*

 ::

    >>> P.probe = Container(P,'Cprobe',data_type='complex')

-For convenience, there is a test probing illumination in ptypy's resources.
+For convenience, there is a test probing illumination in |ptypy|'s resources.

 ::